 Competition, of course, is the primary factor that gets amplified during the holidays.
 Some brands only advertise during the holidays.
 Others increase their spend during this time.

-The infusion of ad dollars results in less inventory and more competition to reach the same people.
+The infusion of ad dollars results in less inventory and more competition to Reach measures the number of Accounts Center Accounts (formerly users) that saw your ads at least once.
+You can have one account reached with multiple impressions.
+More the same people.
 The result is an increased cost just to reach those people.

 The Impact of Increased CPM

 Imagine this: You’re running ads in October.
 Those ads are profitable.
 Two months later, your cost per conversion skyrockets.
 But little else changes.

 You’re getting the same conversion rate.
 But you’re reaching fewer people for the same A budget is an amount you're willing to spend on your Facebook campaigns or ad sets on a daily or lifetime basis.
 More.
 And the result is that you’re getting fewer daily A conversion is counted whenever a website visitor performs an action that fires a standard event, custom event, or custom conversion.
 Examples of conversions include purchases, leads, content views, add to cart, and registrations.
 More.

 During the holidays, CPM has been known to double, triple, or even quadruple.
 When that happens, assuming you aren’t able to improve your conversion rate, you can expect your cost per conversion to double, triple, or even quadruple.

 Of course, that increase in CPM was during “normal” years.
 We’re in uncharted territory now in these weird times.
 Last year, quarantines resulted in a rush to go online.
 It’s possible you won’t see the CPMs you saw this time last year.